elalienx/be2-react-start/README.md

 1. **Local state:** Data that needs to be updated on the browser that exist only inside a Functional Component (FC)
 1. **Properties:** Data that does not be updated on the web browser.
 For internal use only.
 1. **Methods:** The functions inside the Functional Component (FC).
 Use primarily for handling the **events** that ocurred in the render.
+1. **Components:** Components that are created dynamically inside another component.
+Ideal to show data that comes from an API.
 1. **Render:** The information sent to display on the web browser.
 Equivalent to the View mixed with Controller in the MCV design pattern.

+(separate file)

 ## Example and comparisson of State vs Java getter and seter